 What Cherwell learned from Primary Intelligence’s win loss program

 Even though Cherwell had only been working with Primary Intelligence for a few months, they had already seen outstanding results.
 The two biggest hindrances were lack of vision and the visibility that they needed.
 Cherwell didn’t have a clear enough understanding of its sales performance.
 Cherwell learned those things that were the most important to their customers.
 Competitors often lacked these capabilities.
-He said they discovered those factors competitors were touting were the least important
+He said they discovered those factors competitors were touting were the least important to buyers.

 The VP of Product Marketing explained, “We looked at the performance from the product side, and my immediate takeaway as a marketer was, ‘These are the things that we thought were important in our message, and if you looked at our website this time last year, it talked about the wrong things.’”